quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ID as unroutable (see {{unroutable}}).
 If they have no configuration at all, then all connection IDs are unroutable.

-Servers with no active configuration MUST issue connection IDs with the three most significant bits set to 0b111 to signify the connection ID is unroutable, corresponding to the config ID reserved for this purpose.
-These connection IDs MUST self-encode their length (see {{length-self-description}}).
+Servers with no active configuration MUST issue connection IDs with the reserved value of the three most significant bits set to 0b111 to signify the connection ID is unroutable.
+These connection IDs MUST self-encode their length (see
+{{length-self-description}}).

+Servers with no active configuration SHOULD provide the client exactly one CID over the life of the connection.
+In QUIC versions 1 and 2, therefore, servers SHOULD NOT send any NEW_CONNECTION_ID frames, instead delivering a single CID via its first Initial packet.

-Servers with no active configuration SHOULD NOT send the client additional connection IDs in NEW_CONNECTION_ID frames.
-They SHOULD send the "disable_active_migration" transport parameter.
+Servers with no active configuration SHOULD send the "disable_active_migration" transport parameter, or a similar message in future QUIC versions.

 When using codepoint 0b111, all bytes but the first SHOULD have no larger of a chance of collision as random bytes.
 The connection ID SHOULD be of at least